oxtna/oxtna.github.io/README.md

 # My personal website

-My personal website for showcasing my projects, including the website itself, to whomever visits it.
+My personal website for showcasing my projects, including the website itself, to whoever visits it.